AEB-labs/cruddl/docs/billing.md

 ## Confirm Billing

-In some cases the billing entries should not be exported, before a specific event in the business process.
+In some cases, the billing entries should not be exported before a specific event in the business process occurs.
-For these cases, cruddl provides a `confirmBillingForOrder` mutation, that sets the `isConfirmedForExport` flag and the `confirmedForExportTimestamp`.
+For these cases, cruddl provides a `confirmBillingForOrder` mutation that sets the `isConfirmedForExport` flag and the `confirmedForExportTimestamp`.